Document

 Context API Vs Redux: An In-Depth Comparison

 State management is an essential component of every program in the modern world of web development.
-There are many ways to handle state management, but the two most popular ones are Context API Vs Redux.
+There are many ways to handle state management, but the two most popular ones are Redux vs Context API.
 Context API and Redux both have advantages and disadvantages and can be used for various things.
-In this blog, we will compare the Context API Vs Redux and see which one is the best fit for your project.
+In this blog, we’ll compare React Context vs Redux, analyzing their performance, features, and when to use each.
+Let’s dive in!

 What is Redux?

-For JavaScript applications, Redux is a predictable state container.
-Since its origination in 2015 by Dan Abramov and Andrew Clark, it has grown to be one of the most well-known state management libraries.
-Redux allows you to manage the state of your application in a single store and provides a way to update the state of your application in a predictable manner.
+Redux is a predictable state container for JavaScript applications.
+Introduced in 2015 by Dan Abramov and Andrew Clark, Redux has become one of the most widely used React context API state management solutions.
+It centralizes application state in a single store and ensures state updates in a predictable manner.

 State Management in React Native Using Redux CTA